 Where did the State Innovation Exchange come from?

 SiX combines the resources of three previously independent state policy non-profits: the Progressive States Network (PSN), the American Legislative and Issue Campaign Exchange (ALICE), and the Center for State Innovation (CSI).
 Consolidating resources from each of these organizations allows SiX to offer an unprecedented home for state and local elected officials to discuss and drive progressive policy initiatives, building on the best ideas and the greatest successes from across the country.

 To begin with, our library of legislation allows you to look at model legislation from across the country on a range of issues.
-For additional resources specific to any of our campaigns, visit the campaigns page.
+For additional resources specific to any of our issue priorities, visit the issue priorities page.

 Thank you for your support!
 If you find our resources helpful, sign up to receive e-mail updates from us.
 Share SiX with your friends and colleagues through Twitter, Facebook, or email.
 Finally, consider making a donation to help us continue moving this work forward.